 A. Chapter 13 is a repayment plan that pays back a portion of your debt based on your income and assets.
 You must have regular income to file a Chapter 13, this can include rent, social security, unemployment or regular help from family.

 Q. Why would someone file a Chapter 13 instead of a Chapter 7?

-A. Chapter 13 is necessary to stop the foreclosure process on your home or the repossession process on your car.
-In addition, if you earn too much money to qualify for a Chapter 7, you must file a Chapter 13 and propose a Plan to repay the past due payments over a period of up to 60 months.
+A. Chapter 13 is necessary to stop the foreclosure process on your home or the repossession process on your car if you want to save those assets.
+In addition, if you earn too much money, or have assets with too much equity to qualify for a Chapter 7, you must file a Chapter 13 and propose a Plan to repay the past due payments over a period of up to 60 months.